Alexander-Klein-GVSU/GVSU-CIS350-CalculatorApp/README.md

 * Emulator (If you have an Android device skip this step)
 	* With the project open select Tools and then AVD Manager
-		* Select create a virtual device
+		* Select create a virtual device.
-			* Select any phone and then select next, next and finish.
+			* Select any phone and then select next, next and finish to download.

 * Android device (If you have a phone)
 	* Must have a phone charger and phone plugged in